Last Updated on

 A simple and effective way to avoid most problems is to always use an email address that belongs to the same domain as your WordPress site in the From field in the Mail & Mail(2) sections.

-Go to Use a suitable From: address in Contact Form 7 to see step-by-step instructions using the correct From: address.
+Go to Use a suitable From: address for step-by-step instructions on using a suitable From: address.

 Examples of good & bad email addresses